When these sound waves interact with the tissues of your body these beneficial effects may occur:

 Dissolves Calcium Build-Up

 When tendons go through chronic inflammation it can create a calcific response and can severely limit your mobility and range of motion.

-For example, if there is calcium buildup in the shoulder can cause worsening symptoms of impingement and pain with movement.
+For example, if there is calcium buildup in the shoulder it can cause worsening symptoms of impingement and pain with movement.
 Calcium build up in other tendons like the patella tendon can cause that stiff feeling or limited movement.

 Interrupts Pain Signals

 You see, pain actually comes from your brain not the injured area.
-For example, if your knee hurts.
-The pain is not really in your knee.
-The knee is sending pain signals to your brain.
-Then your brain basically says that hurts.
+For example, if your knee hurts, the pain is not really in your knee.
+The knee is sending signals to your brain, then your brain basically says that hurts.
+Shockwave Therapy can help override these signals from reaching your brain.
 The medical term for this is Diffuse Noxious Inhibitory Control (DNIC).
-Shockwave Therapy can help override these pain signals from reaching your brain.